simonhicks/todo.vim/README.md

 The `g:todo_vim_project_todo` setting creates a command `:ProjectTodo`, which will perform the same set of operations on a todo file at the configured path *as a relative path* (relative to vim's `pwd`).
 This can be used for project specific todo lists, stored at the root of a project directory.

+### Configuring todo home

+You can also set `g:todo_vim_home` to a directory and todo.vim will scan that directory, setting up any `*.todo` files it finds, binding them to a command that matches the filename with the first letter capitalized and the remainder lowercase.

 ### Open your todo file